spiegela/dohyo/README.md

 * `validate/3`
 * `validate_by/1`

-These functions generate schema validation entris with the following valid
+These functions generate schema validation entries with the following valid
 types:
 * presence
+* uniqueness
 * inclusion
 * exclusion
 * format